Agoric/documentation/main/ertp/guide/README.md

 </div>

-Assume Alice already has a Quatloos containing `purse` of her own.
+Assume Alice already has a Quatloos `purse` of her own.
 To let other parties safely deposit Quatloos into it, she creates a [deposit facet](/glossary/#deposit-facet) for that `purse`.
 Anyone who has access to a deposit facet can deposit